[?] Subscribe To This Site

 There are many ways to gear a cover letter today in terms of whether or not you are inquiring about possible future job openings, applying for positions that are currently advertised, applying on-line, applying in terms of specific occupations, and the list goes on.

-Stick to the above basics of how not to write a doomed-cover-letter, and your application has an immediate chance of being noticed over the rest.
+Stick to the above basics of how NOT to write a doomed-cover-letter, and your application has an immediate chance of being noticed over the rest.

 How To Write Anything